Appeals Court Rules: SCO v. IBM Case Can Continue - Slashdot

 Anyone besides 10 people bought them?
 I realized Microsoft 13 years ago funded them but ironically Windows 10 and Azure would have to pay some fees with the WSL Linux subsystem and Azure images so it would not be in there best interests for a SCO win.

 My hunch is fucking thank Oracle due to the lawsuit with Android the courts have now interpreted clean room implementations and look alikes as actual derivatives.
 So Wine is owned by Microsoft even they didn't write it!
-GNUC is owned by AT&T even if they di
+GNUC is owned by AT&T even if they didn't write any of it.
+Look Linux has grep therefore it is owned by SCO etc.

+I sense desperation, but Novel owns the Unix license so there is hope.
+This is a very very old argument and flame here from Bush's 1st term of office on slashdot.
+It comes to show how much corruption and problems with the legal system there is as it is unreasonable for a frivolous 15 year old lawsuit can continue.

 Re: (Score:2)